uprial/masochisticsurvival/releases/NOTES-0.6.0.md

 # New features
 * Hydra Spiders: a percentage of spiders multiply on death into smaller and faster
 # Bug fixes
 * Added missing mobs to Angry Shooter: Evokers, Guardians, Pillagers, Shulkers
+* Fixed damage source tracking for Explosive Shooter